Metro Transit: Driver shortage, COVID are affecting bus, light-rail service

 While a federal mandate requires that passengers wear masks on buses and trains, Timlin said that bus drivers, in particular, are finding it increasingly difficult to enforce the rules.

-"It's a huge struggle, and increasingly hard for drivers to tell people to wear masks," he said, noting the requests are often met with threatening and hostile responses from some passengers.
+"It's a huge struggle, and increasingly hard for drivers to tell people to wear masks," he said, noting the requests are often met with hostile and even threatening responses from some passengers.

-Charles Carlson, director of Metropolitan Transportation Services for the Met Council, said an existing driver shortage and the omicron surge among Metro Mobility drivers has resulted in the service asking passengers to cancel non-essential trip requests.